JohnMThompson/business-intelligence-compendium/README.md

 - State versions of software used in examples
 - Videos are good, visuals are good
 - We will value readability and understanding before optimization & min/maxing
+- When using database connections, we will favor using sqlite since it can be packaged with training materials easily and requires no installation.

 ## Tools